ramrom/rams_dot_files/cheatsheets/ssh_cheatsheet.md

 # can turn on AddKeysToAgent, UseKeychain (for osx)
 # can include other config files

+# bind address, useful when there are many network interfaces on machine
+ssh -b 1.1.1.1 user@hostname   # ssh from interface with IP addr 1.1.1.1

 # ssh multihop: http://sshmenu.sourceforge.net/articles/transparent-mulithop.html
 ssh -t user@foo.com ssh -t user2@bar.com